erlendromo/DB_Project/README.md

 Before deploying the application, make sure to have the following downloaded on the machine you are running.

 - go -> https://go.dev/dl/
+- swag -> In terminal: `go install github.com/swaggo/swag/cmd/swag@latest`
+    - If the swag binary isn't loaded properly in the terminal, the `make run` and `make swag` commands won't work.
+To fix possible issues with this, add the absolute path to where the swag-binary is located on your machine inside the commands in the Makefile.
 - postgresql -> https://www.postgresql.org/download/
 - docker -> https://www.docker.com/products/docker-desktop/
 - docker compose (linux) -> https://docs.docker.com/compose/install/linux/#install-the-plugin-manually